 Success Rate: Root canal is a very safe and successful procedure with a success rate of more than 95 percent.
 Teeth with are fixed with root canal can last a lifetime.
 And at the end of the root canal process, a crown is usually inserted in the infected tooth.
 Hence, no one will be able to realize that root canal was performed on that tooth.

 What to expect after root canal: In most cases, you will be able to get back to your normal routine from the next day only.
 However, in case the infection was very severe before the process, the tooth may feel a bit sensitive for the next few days.
 You can control the sensitivity with the help of OTC medicines like Naproxen.

-A huge thank you to this alcohol rehab las vegas for sponsoring this post!
+A huge thank you to this contest administration companies for sponsoring this post!